pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 You need the 64-bit version of one of these Debian or Ubuntu versions:

 - Debian 10 (buster) LTS
 - Stretch 9 (stable) / Raspbian Stretch
 - Jessie 8 (LTS) / Raspbian Jessie
-- Ubuntu 18.04 (bionic beaver)
+- Ubuntu 18.04 (Bionic Beaver)
-- Ubuntu 16.04 (xenial xerus)
+- Ubuntu 16.04 (Xenial Xerus)

 #### Dedicated User

-It's highly recommended to run Pydio Cells on a dedicated user.
+It is highly recommended to run Pydio Cells with a dedicated user.

-In this guide, we use a dedidcated user **pydio** and its home directory **/home/pydio**.
+In this guide, we use a dedicated user **pydio** and its home directory **/home/pydio**.

 In order to create a new user and its home directory execute this command: